-(4) In the cases referred to in this Article, the Minister or the CAA shall rule after the person has been given the opportunity of being heard through its defence submissions or duly summoned by registered letter.
+(4) In the cases referred to in this Article, (...)245 the CAA shall rule after the person has been given the opportunity of being heard through its defence submissions or duly summoned by registered letter.
 That person may be assisted or represented.